daviswelakuh/daviswelakuh.github.io/_projects/1_project.md

 related_publications: true
 ---

-Every project has a beautiful feature showcase page.
-It's easy to include images in a flexible 3-column grid format.
-Make your photos 1/3, 2/3, or full width.

-To give your project a background in the portfolio page, just add the img tag to the front matter like so:

-    ---
-    layout: page
-    title: project
-    description: a project with a background image
-    img: /assets/img/12.jpg
-    ---

-You can also put regular text between your rows of images, even citations {% cite einstein1950meaning %}.
+You can also put regular text between your rows of images, even citations {% cite flick2019 %}.
 Say you wanted to write a bit about your project before you posted the rest of the images.
 You describe how you toiled, sweated, _bled_ for your project, and then... you reveal its glory in the next row of images.